blockcollider/overline-proto/README.md

 Protocol buffer definitions are in `protos/` directory

+This is not usable with `yarn 1.x` as a "raw dependency" (e.g. from github) due to yarn 1.x not running lifecycle scripts properly (see [yarn#5047](https://github.com/yarnpkg/yarn/issues/5047) issue)

 ## Updates, changes

 If you want to make a change to a protocol buffer definition, you're then supposed to update all generated implementations and release a new version